Selects Variables in Unsupervised Problems using Variable Priority (VarPro).

 data

-Data frame containing the usupervised data.
+Data frame containing the unsupervised data.

 method